top of page

 PARAFENCING

-Wheelchair fencing (referred to as Parafencing) is a fast moving game of tactics and techniques, and is one of the sports in the Summer Paralympic Games.
+Wheelchair fencing ("Parafencing") is a fast moving game of tactics and techniques, and is one of the sports in the Summer Paralympic Games.
 Parafencing fencing is governed by the International Wheelchair and Amputee Sports Federation that is a federation of the International Paralympic Committee.

 Our Parafencing program is designed for new and continuing fencers.
 Classes will be focused on the tactics and skills required for parafencing.
 Athletes will learn rules of right of way, technical rules of the game, and the skills required for bouting.
 Classes will focus on foil tactics and techniques.
-Athletes may choose to attend some or all of the clinic sessions.
+Athletes may choose to attend all or some weeks

 Private lessons are available upon request